skyzyx/international-travel-planning-guide/README.md

 ## My template

+See 👉 [`TEMPLATE.md`](TEMPLATE.md) 👈 for the template itself, and the `examples/` folder for some (past) example trips where I’ve applied this template.

 This is the _template_ that I use to plan my travel, which lately has been more international travel.
 I include additional information for people who are less experienced in traveling than I am, for when friends/family travel with me.
 If you're planning a domestic trip, you can strip-down this template.
 If you're planning a complex international trip, you may add a few things.

 Again, _this is a template_ that helps **me**.
 You are free to take this template and adapt it for **yourself**.
 If you have good ideas, feel free to open a pull-request.

+## 🇺🇸 Dear American Travelers

+Broad strokes here, but:

+* When you are in a different country, **YOU** are the "foreigner".
+The word "foreigner" DOES NOT mean "not American".
+It just means someone who is here from someplace else.
+When an American travels to a different country, the American becomes the foreigner.

+* Honor the customs of that country, instead of trying to make them bend to what you’re used to.
+Don't be a dick.

+* Not every country speaks English.
+Learn [how to pronounce some key phrases in the language used in that country](https://translate.google.com).
+While some countries speak English as a _second_ or _third_ language, take the time to learn the language of the place you’re visiting.

+* No, people in other countries **DO NOT** accept U.S. dollars.
+They have [their own money for their own country](https://currency.world/exchange_rates/all), and it's not usually 1:1 the same value as U.S. dollars.
+If you don't understand different currencies, exchange rates, and how they change regularly, go to your local bank and ask them to explain it to you.

+* Tipping culture is different in different countries.
+Learn about tipping culture for where you're visiting before you go.
+Don't expect it to be the same as in the US.

+* Sales tax is calculated differently in different countries.
+Learn about sales tax for where you're visiting before you go.
+Don't be surprised when it's different from the US.

 ## Recommendations